Join A Club

 This Way Ahead provides the next generation with their first jobs, mentoring, skills and confidence they need to succeed.
-This program is designed for kids ages 16+ to complete workforce development opportunities, such as Career Launch, Money Matters and Job Genius.
+This program is designed for youth ages 16+ to complete workforce development opportunities, such as Career Launch, Money Matters and Job Genius.
 After completing the program, members will then interview for paid, part-time sales associate roles at Old Navy, Gap and Banana Republic.
 All hired members will be supported by a Boys & Girls Club job coach for the first three months of employment.

 The goal of Career Launch is to help members explore a variety of careers, make educational decisions and prepare to enter the workforce.
 Career Launch is a premier job-readiness and career-preparation program offering a variety of activities to hone teens’ decision making, problem solving and critical thinking abilities – all important for workplace success.

 BGCOKC has partnered with the Chickasaw Nation Corporate Development Office to provide members with an opportunity to pitch a new business idea.
-Members work with a mentor to develop a business idea, write a business plan and present the idea to community leaders.
+Youth work with a mentor to develop a business idea, write a business plan and present the idea to community leaders.
 Prizes are awarded to the participants and a grand prize is awarded.

 BOEING UFO: UNLIMITED FLYING OPPoRTUNITIES